Softeq/XToolkit.WhiteLabel/documentation/articles/xtoolkit/whitelabel/mvvm.md

 ### ViewModelBase

-The [ViewModelBase](xref:Softeq.XToolkit.WhiteLabel.Mvvm.ViewModelBase) is the base class for all page view-models in the application.
+[ViewModelBase](xref:Softeq.XToolkit.WhiteLabel.Mvvm.ViewModelBase) is the base class for all page view-models in the application.

 ### Commands